sa7wan16/sa7wan16/README.md

 ## Objective

-With a strong foundation in computer science and a growing passion for cybersecurity, I am focused on expanding my knowledge and expertise in areas like threat detection, incident response, and security operations.
-I am driven by a commitment to solving complex cybersecurity challenges and contributing to the protection of critical systems.
+I'm a BCA graduate with a strong foundation in technology.
+I've completed Google's data analytics and cybersecurity certifications, which have equipped me with practical skills in data analysis and network security.
+I'm eager to apply my knowledge in an entry-level role and contribute to a team that values data-driven decision-making and robust cybersecurity practices.